Acacia assimilis: Distribution and habitat

 Acacia assimilis is common from Mullewa to Boxwood Hill and east to the Norseman-Scaddan area in the Avon Wheatbelt, Coolgardie, Esperance Plains, Geraldton Sandplains, Mallee, Swan Coastal Plain and Yalgoo bioregions of south-western Western Australia where it is grows on sandplains, in low-lying areas, among granite outcrops and on rocky hills.
-The southern part of the range in occupied by subsp. atroviridis and the two subspecies overlap in a narrow range, with some collections suggesting that hybridisation is possible.
+The southern part of the range is occupied by subsp. atroviridis and the two subspecies overlap in a narrow range, with some collections suggesting that hybridisation is possible.

 Conservation status

-Both subspecies of Acacia assimilis are listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Both subspecies of Acacia assimilis are listed as 'Not threatened' by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.